 By Michael Lanza

 A few hours into our hike’s first day, we came around a bend in the trail to a sight that stopped us cold: a pair of skyscraping stone monoliths rising thousands of feet above the treetops.
 Silhouetted by the sun arcing toward the west, the peaks resembled a pair of El Capitans standing shoulder to shoulder.
-A little while later, one of the tallest waterfalls in the Rocky Mountains came into view: Helmet Falls, plunging 1,154 feet (352m) over a cliff.
+A little while later, one of the tallest waterfalls in the Rocky Mountains came into view: Helmet Falls, plunging 1,154 feet (352 meters) over a cliff.

 After that, the scenery really got good.

-Backpackers on the Rockwall follow the base of a nearly unbroken, massive limestone escarpment in Kootenay’s Vermilion Range, plastered with glaciers and towering in some locations about 3,000 feet (900m) above the trail, for more than 18 miles (30k) of the route.
+Backpackers on the Rockwall follow the base of a nearly unbroken, massive limestone escarpment in Kootenay’s Vermilion Range, plastered with glaciers and towering in some locations about 3,000 feet (900 meters) above the trail, for about 18 miles (30 kilometers) of the route.

 Over four August days, we hiked through larch forests and across meadows carpeted with wildflowers.
 We saw mountain goats scamper along a moraine below a hanging glacier.
-We crossed four passes between about 7,100 to 7,700 feet.
+We crossed four passes between about 7,300 to 7,700 feet.

-Although it’s in grizzly country (we saw no signs of bears) and the passes can be tough climbs, the Rockwall Trail is, in many ways, a beginner-friendly backpacking trip.
+Although it’s in grizzly country (we saw no signs of bears) and the passes present moderately tough climbs, the Rockwall Trail is, in many ways, a beginner-friendly backpacking trip.
 Trails are well marked and easy to follow.
 The passes aren’t so high that the elevation greatly affects many people.
 There are bridges over the creeks (we never got our feet wet), and designated camping areas with bearproof, metal lockers for food storage, pit toilets, and even picnic tables.

 Now is the time of year to reserve a permit to backpack the Rockwall Trail.
-See my full story about that trip, “Best of the Canadian Rockies: Backpacking the Rockwall Trail,” for more photos, a video, and trip-planning information.
+See my feature story about that trip, “Backpacking the Canadian Rockies: Kootenay’s Rockwall Trail,” for more photos, a video, and trip-planning information.